Your Guide To Getting An Oil Field Job

 8- Petroleum Engineer

-Petroleum engineers are responsible for finding the location of hydrocarbon deposits in the oil field.
+Petroleum Engineers are responsible for finding the location of hydrocarbon deposits in the oil field.
+If you want to know more about the Petroleum Engineering field then read our separate guide on is Petroleum Engineering a good career path.

 National average salary: $76,000 per annum